dspeyer/dspeyer.github.io/magic.md

 ### Rejection

 If an astrologer casting a spell fails their will save against the Accumulated Level, they become repelled rather than attracted by gravity for the next 24 hours.
 For each 5 points they fail by, the effect of gravity is doubled.
-If they fail a save while already effected, add the anti-weights.
+If they fail a save while already affected, add the anti-weights.
 Note that many ceilings do not make very strong floors.

 ## Mad Biomancer